Distributed deployment

 Sharding

-A Collection in Qdrant is made of one or several shards.
-Each shard is an independent storage of points which is able to perform all operations provided by collections.
-Points are distributed among shards according to the consistent hashing algorithm, so that shards are managing non-intersecting subsets of points.
+A Collection in Qdrant is made of one or more shards.
+A shard is an independent store of points which is able to perform all operations provided by collections.
+There are two methods of distributing points across shards:

 PUT /collections/{collection_name}